jonathanjadams/shocks-to-inflation-expectations/README.md

   * `NK_model_static` contains code to replicate the illustrative "AD-AS" figures in Section 2 and Appendix B.
   * `NK_model_dynamic` contains code to solve the dynamic model appearing in Section 6 of the paper, producing both impulse response functions and the Monte Carlo simulated dataset.
 Set seed 0 to reproduce the paper's results exactly.

-To reproduce the Monte Carlo exercises, first simulate the model using `NK_model_dynamic`, then procede with the `R` code.
+To reproduce the Monte Carlo exercises, first simulate the model using `NK_model_dynamic`, which recreates the files stored in `data/simulated
+/multiple_shocks`.
+Then procede with the `R` code.

 ## Empirical Analysis